telepancake/uwrx/IMPLEMENTATION_PLAN.md

 #### 3.2 Self-Loader (`src/manager/loader.zig`)
 - **Tasks**:
   - On startup, mmap UWRX binary to high addresses (near top of user space)
-  - Relocate and jump to high-address copy
+  - Jump to high-address copy (uwrx should be statically linked and a PIC to make this easier)
   - From high-address copy:
     - Set up reduced address space for target executable
     - Load target executable's interpreter (ld.so)